 It is capable of calibrating ascending and descending orbits of the same altimeters in the open ocean around Crete.
 Ocean tides at this location are very small (a few cm), however the ocean circulation, and the reference models are well established.

 The Gavdos and RDK1 Cal/Val facilities are to be used for sea-surface calibration of Sentinel-3A & -3B but also Jason satellites.
-The feasibility for the establishment of a new sea-surface Cal/Val site, called ‘SUG1’, at the south west Crete will be also investigated.
-This proposed SUG1 Cal/Val site could calibrate S3A, S3B and Jason series satellites using the established sea-surface methodology.
+Under the framework of the SeRAC project, a new sea-surface Cal/Val site called "SUG1", at the south west Crete has been established.
+This SUG1 Cal/Val site will calibrate S3A, S3B and Jason series satellites using the established sea-surface methodology.

 At least two tide gauges, one GNSS and one meteorological station shall be continuously operating at each sea-surface Cal/Val site.